volcengine/verl/docs/advance/rollout_corr.md

 ## Overview

-Rollout Correction addresses **off-policy issues** in RL training that arise from multiple sources:
+Rollout Correction provides a unified framework to handle **general off-policy problems** in RL training.
+Any scenario where the data collection distribution differs from the training distribution can benefit from these methods.

+**Common off-policy scenarios:**

 1. **Policy Mismatch** (Implementation Differences)
-   - **Rollout policy**: e.g., vLLM with BFloat16
-   - **Training policy**: e.g., FSDP with FP32
+   - Different precision: BFloat16 rollout vs FP32 training
+   - Different backends: vLLM rollout vs PyTorch/FSDP training
-   - Different implementations lead to distribution shifts even with same weights
+   - Different implementations even with identical weights

-2. **Model Update Staleness** (Temporal Lag)
-   - Rollout data collected from older policy checkpoints
+2. **Temporal Lag** (Model Staleness)
-   - Training on stale trajectories while policy has already updated
+   - Rollout uses older checkpoint while training has progressed
+   - Asynchronous rollout workers with stale parameters
-   - Common in asynchronous/distributed RL systems
+   - Common in distributed/async RL systems

-3. **General Off-Policy Scenarios**
-   - Any distribution shift between data collection and training
-   - Replay buffers, off-policy algorithms, etc.
+3. **Replay Buffers**
+   - Training on historical trajectories from earlier iterations
+   - Experience replay from different policy versions
+   - Data augmentation or resampling strategies

+4. **Off-Policy Algorithms**
+   - Behavioral cloning from expert demonstrations
+   - DAPO (data from auxiliary policies)
+   - Any algorithm using trajectories from a different policy

+5. **Data Quality Filtering**
+   - Reweighting or filtering collected data
+   - Preference learning with modified distributions
+   - Curriculum learning with distribution shifts

-These off-policy issues can lead to biased gradient estimates and unstable training.
-Rollout Correction uses importance sampling (IS) weights and rejection sampling (RS) to correct for the distribution shift, regardless of its source.
+These off-policy gaps can cause biased gradient estimates, training instability, and policy collapse.
+Rollout Correction uses importance sampling (IS) weights and rejection sampling (RS) to correct for any distribution shift between data collection and training.

 ### Key Design Principle: Separation of IS Weights and Rejection Sampling